USSF-ORBIT/ussf-portal/docs/adr/0024-graphql-cop.md

-# [Use GraphQL Cop in GitHub Actions to scan our GraphQL APIs]
+# [Use GraphQL Cop in GitHub Actions to scan our GraphQL schemas]

 - Status: Accepted <!-- optional -->
 - Deciders: @gidjin @jcbcapps <!-- optional -->